A Guide To USDA Guaranteed Vs. Direct Loans

 Rocket Mortgage doesn’t offer USDA loans, but USDA loans are just one type of mortgage designed to help low- to moderate-income borrowers get into a great home.

 If you’re ready to explore your options and see what types of financing you may qualify for, apply online today.

 What's The Best Loan For Buying A House?

 Home Buying - 7-minute read

-If you’re starting to think about buying a house, you may be overwhelmed by the number of loans to buy a house.
-Learn how to choose which one is right for you.
+If you’re starting to think about buying a home, you may be overwhelmed by the number of loans to buy a house.
+Learn how to choose which is right for you.